stratacommons/stratacommons.github.io/docs/organizer_admin_faq/sharedemail.md

-If we have a couple in one unit sharing one email address, can they have separate owner accounts and will they receive two copies of the email digest?
-So far we have been adding them as a single entry, ie Smith, John and Mary.”
+---
+title: Shared email accounts.
+nav_order:
+parent: Organizer Admin FAQ
+---

+# Shared email accounts.

+*We have a couple in one unit who have an account they share.
+They want to get their own weekly digest and be able to comment separately on conversations.
+How can we set this up?*

-You're entering John and Mary exactly right.
-The email address is the account user name for sign on so there's only one email allowed per sign up which means one digest per account.
-We've asked owners what they want in our strata - some want their own account and some want a joint account.
-Those that want their own account have to provide a separate email.
+An email address is the account user name for sign on and must be unique.
+Our system requires one email per account which means one digest per account.
+Comments are marked with this email so there is no way to separate a couple using the same log on.

+Those that want their own account have to provide a separate email, log on separately and agree to the terms of service etc.  Ask the couple to provide another email address and then invite that person to join.